chuanli11/CNNMRF/README.md

 * guided image synthesis (for example, transfer the style between different images)

 # Hardware
-* The algorithm requires a dedicate GPU.
-We provid two options here: choose 'speed' if your have at least 4GB graphic memory, and 'memory' otherwise.
+* The algorithm requires a dedicated GPU.
+We provide two options here: choose 'speed' if your have at least 4GB graphic memory, and 'memory' otherwise.
 See our reference tests with Titan X and GT750M 2G in  "run_trans.lua" and "run_syn.lua"

 # Examples